Last Update: 20.05.2021

 As if house moving is not stressful enough, you have to deal with council tax too!
-Your to-do list is long enough and more tasks just keep showing up.
+Your to-do list is long enough, and further tasks keep showing up.
 This should be your top priority.
-Informing your local authorities of the move will save you money in the long run.
+Informing your local authorities about the move will save you money in the long run.

 The reality is that if you are an adult who isn't covered by tax relief, you have to pay your council a tax.
-And with relocating your home, you will have to inform your council as well.
+And with relocating your home, you will also have to inform your council.

 Luckily, it's not as difficult as it sounds.
-You have to do it a few weeks before your actual move to prevent any issues that might cost you a lot.
-And as a removals company, we can give you some guiding tips on how to cancel council tax when moving house.
+You have to do it a few weeks before your actual move to prevent issues that might cost you a lot.
+And as a removal company, we can give you some guiding tips on cancelling council tax when house moving.